Disclosure and Information pursuant to § 25 Austrian Media Act

 I consent that the media owner collects, records, and processes my personal data that I entered into the form above for the purpose of processing my concern.
-My data will be deleted after 1 year provided that this is not opposed by any other legal retention period.
+My data will be deleted after a period of 2 years provided it can be inferred from circumstances that the relevant state of affairs has been conclusively resolved and provided that this does not oppose any other legal retention period.
 I hereby declare that this consent is given voluntarily.
 I have been informed that I can withdraw my consent with future effect at any time without adverse consequences.
-I can address my withdrawal of consent to email@example.com.
+I can address my withdrawal of consent to firstname.lastname@example.org.
 In the case of my withdrawal, my data will be deleted by the media owner.

 The legal basis for the processing of data that are transmitted in the course of the consignment of an e-mail is Article 6 para.
 1 lit. f GDPR.
 Where the e-mail contact aims at the conclusion of a contract, the additional legal basis for the processing is Article 6 para.
 1 lit. b GDPR.

 If contact is necessary to fulfill a legal obligation, an additional legal basis of the data processing is Article 6 para.
 1 lit. c GDPR.

 The processing of personal data from the input mask serves the sole purpose of processing your concern.
 If contact is initiated via e-mail, the required legitimate interest in processing the data is evident.